The Patent Application Process Explained

 Step 1 – File a provisional patent application

-Your patent attorney will work with you to understand how your invention works in order to draft a patent specification which protects your invention (and any obvious modifications).
+Your patent attorney will work with you to understand how your invention works and draft a patent specification to protect your invention (and any obvious modifications).

 A provisional patent application is a great place to start because: